 There are no deadlines.
 WPA will respond to submissions on an ongoing basis, generally within 14 days of receipt.

 Eligible projects will be evaluated by WPA staff based on the following:

 - Was the idea submitted by an artist from the DC region, or from the DC diaspora?
 Is the idea of particular relevance to Washington, DC or its communities?

 - Is your idea principally about introducing WPA's audiences (current and future) to the ideas of other artists and creative thinkers rather than your own work?

-- Is the idea imaginative and/or distinct?
+- Is the idea imaginative, rigorous, and/or distinct?
 Will it provide WPA's audiences with opportunities for new experiences, access to new ideas, or unexpected perspectives on familiar subjects?

 - Does the project align with WPA’s values of collaboration, inclusion, and experimentation?

 - Will the project help you, as an artist, to further develop your own practice?